India beat England by six runs in Oval epic to draw Test series 2-2 as Chris Woakes heads out to bat with arm in sling

 India secured a nerve-jangling, six-run victory over England in a staggering finish at The Kia Oval - which included Chris Woakes heading out to bat with his arm in a sling - as the series ended 2-2 after six weeks of pulsating Test cricket.

-Mohammed Siraj (5-104), fittingly, cleaned up Gus Atkinson (17) to seal India's win in the fifth Test, snaring his 23rd wicket of the series as England were all out for 367 while trying to pull off their second-highest chase in the format of 374.
+Mohammed Siraj (5-104), fittingly, cleaned up Gus Atkinson (17) to seal India's win in the fifth Test, snaring his 23rd wicket of the series as England were all out for 367 while trying to pull off their second-highest chase of 374 - having knocked off 371 to win the opening Test at Headingley in late June.

-The stricken Woakes, who suffered a suspected left shoulder dislocation fielding on day one and now seems likely to miss The Ashes, came out at No 11 after England lost their ninth wicket with 17 runs needed, but did not face a ball as Atkinson hogged strike.
+The stricken Woakes, who suffered a suspected left shoulder dislocation fielding on day one and now seems likely to miss The Ashes, came out at No 11 with 17 runs needed, but did not face a ball as Atkinson hogged strike.

-The cheers from England fans after Atkinson had clipped Prasidh Krishna to long-on for one at the end of the 85th over, were replaced by wild India celebrations a delivery later when Siraj clattered Atkinson's stumps.
+The cheers from England fans after Atkinson clipped Prasidh Krishna to long-on for one at the end of the 85th over were replaced by wild India celebrations a ball later when Siraj nailed Atkinson's off stump.

 - Scorecard: England vs India, fifth Test, The Oval 🏏